NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-**Replacing Keywords**
+Replacing keywords:

 Sometimes a device has some other names for delete than the standard **no** command found in a typical Cisco CLI.
-NSO will only generate `no` commands when, for example, an element does not exist (i.e. `no shutdown` for an interface), but the device may need `undo` instead.
+NSO will only generate **no** commands when, for example, an element does not exist (i.e. `no shutdown` for an interface), but the device may need `undo` instead.
 This can be dealt with as a simple transformation of the configuration before sending it to NSO.
 For example:

 ```
 if (toptag.equals("aaa")) {